Back

 Employers must immediately report serious incidents and fatalities by calling the Prevention Information Line at 1-888-621-7233 (24/7).

-• Review Reporting Forms
+• Review Reporting Methods

-Employer’s Report of Injury or Occupational Disease (form 7) pdf
+If reporting by mail or fax, they should complete this form: Employer’s Report of Injury or Occupational Disease (form 7) pdf

 • Fax: 604-233-9777

-If the worker wants to report the incident directly to WorkSafeBC and request compensation, they can use the Employee’s Application for Compensation and Report Form.
+If the worker wants to report their injury directly to WorkSafeBC and request compensation, they can also do so online, by phone at 604-231-8888, or by fax or mail, using this form: Employee’s Application for Compensation and Report of Injury or Occupational Disease (form 6) pdf

 Investigating Incidents and Injuries